perracolabs/Kcrud/README.md

 * Add database migrations examples.
 ---

+For convenience the project includes a *[Postman Collection (kcrud.postman_collection)](https://github.com/perracolabs/Kcrud/blob/master/kcrud.postman_collection.json)* with all the available REST endpoints, including the GraphQL queries and mutations.

+---

 ## Handling Security

 The enabling or disabling of security is managed through the `hconf` configuration file.